mathewdblewis/mathewdblewis/README.md

 email: mathewdblewis at protonmail dot com

 **Summary:**
-Software engineer with over two years of experience between in software development as both a junior programmer and research assistant.
+Software engineer with over two years of experience in software development as both a junior programmer and research assistant.
 Predominantly worked in python, C/C++, matlab and unix systems.

 **Education:**
 Sept.
 2016 - Apr.
 2021: